 The United States officially recognizes 195 countries as well, it has a similar list of countries, but instead of recognizing the State of Palestine, it recognizes Kosovo.
 Only 97 out of the 193 United Nations member states recognize Kosovo.
 In particular, Spain is one of the biggest opponents due to its opposition to the Basque and Catalan independence movements within its own country.

 Sources do not always agree on the total number of countries in the world.
 Looking at worldpopulationreview, this site claims there are 197 countries.
-They count Holy See and Palestine as UN observers but also consider Taiwan, and Kosovo to be self-governed territories that both have substantial economic resources of their own.
+They count Holy See and Palestine as UN observers but also consider Taiwan and Kosovo to be self-governed territories that both have substantial economic resources of their own.

 Generally, the UN seems to be a reliable source for the total number of countries.
 For a country to be a part of this organization, a country must apply for membership, be assessed, and then be voted in.
-The country has to be approved from the five permanent member countries: China, France, Russia, the United Kingdom, and the United States).
+The country has to be approved by the five permanent member countries: China, France, Russia, the United Kingdom, and the United States).

 The constant flux of politics and globalization are continually redefining countries, so agreeing on a final count can be difficult.
 In addition to the reasons already described, here are some additional facts.